 As new enterprise technologies spread, businesses across multiple sectors are coming to terms with a growing and rapidly evolving landscape of cyber-threats.

-This coincides with a 38 percent increase in detected security incidents and cyber-threats in Hong Kong compared to last year, according to a PwC survey from June 2016 – an upward trend that is being seen around the world.
+This coincides with a 38 percent increase in detected security incidents and cyber-threats in Hong Kong compared to last year, according to a PwC survey – an upward trend that is being seen around the world.

 With much of this risk associated with 'third platform' enterprise technologies such as cloud computing, mobile devices and data analytics, many businesses are having to adopt new strategies in their fight against cyber threats.
 So how can you ensure that your company is protected against cyber-threats in today's technology-intensive business environment?